HassanSherwani/what-a-joke-/README.md

 Creating a data science project that analyzes what standup comedians routines are all about !

 this project is inspried by amazing work of Alice Zhao.
-I have taken idea of data from her but, I have added my analysis based on my knowledge of NLP.
+I have taken idea of data from her but, I have added my analysis based on my knowledge of natural language processing and artificial intelligence.
 Comments will be highly appreciated

 # Modules